Puxi: Transportation

 Shanghai's older airport, Shanghai Hongqiao International Airport, is located in Puxi.
 All international flights, including regional flights to Hong Kong and Macao, were moved to Shanghai Pudong International Airport when the latter opened in 1999.
 From October 2007, a limited number of international flights will commence from Hongqiao.

-Almost all lines on the Shanghai Metro (with the exceptions of Lines 5 and 6) pass by Puxi.
+Almost all lines on the Shanghai Metro (with the exceptions of Lines 5, 6, 16, 17, and Pujiang) pass by Puxi.

-Pudong and Puxi are connected by several tunnels, four major bridges, and Lines 2, 4, 7, 8 and 9 on the Shanghai Metro.
+Pudong and Puxi are connected by fourteen tunnels, four major bridges, and Lines 2, 4, 7, 8, 9, 10, 11, 12, 13, 14, and 18 on the Shanghai Metro.

 The Shanghai railway station and Shanghai South railway station are also located in Puxi.